Scoliosis Surgery Techniques

 This procedure fuses together vertebrae to stop progression of scoliotic curves.

 - In situ fusion means that the curve will be fused "where it is" with little or no correction of the spine.
-The goal is to address the curvature early, before it becomes a serious deformity and becomes larger (e.g., a child with a 40°curve that has a poor prognosis).
+The goal is to address the curvature early, before it becomes severe (e.g., a child with a 40°curve that has a poor prognosis).

 - It is performed from the back (posteriorly), through the chest (anteriorly), or through a combined approach.